Protecting your super

 ² An account is inactive if it hasn’t received any contributions or rollovers for 16 consecutive months or more.

 ³ A written declaration is not enduring.
-If your account becomes inactive again – if the criteria above apply – you’ll need to complete a new ATO Authority Form to prevent the balance from automatically transferring to the ATO.
+If your account becomes inactive again – if the criteria above apply – you’ll need to complete a new ATO Authority Form or our authority form to prevent the balance from automatically transferring to the ATO.

 This communication is issued by NULIS Nominees (Australia) Limited (ABN 80 008 515 633 AFSL 236465) (NULIS).
 It is for general information and has not taken into account any particular person’s objectives, financial situation or needs.
 Before deciding to make a contribution to your superannuation, interested persons should consider the appropriateness of this information having regard to their personal objectives, financial situation or needs.
 The information contained in this communication is current as at 1 July 2017.
 Any changes in the law or policy subsequent to this date have not been incorporated in this material.